Blosberg/Nanopore_data_processing/README.md

 ## How to use this package

-To run the program, first edit the config file `config.json`, as described below, and supply a reference file (with full path) populated with regions of interest against which you wish to analyse the current of the reads (if none is supplied, this section is simply skipped).
-You must also provide  the genome location, genome version and path to input and output folders.
+To run the program, first edit the config file `config.json`, as described below.
+You will need to supply a reference file populated with regions of interest against which you wish to analyse the current of the reads (if none is supplied, this section is simply skipped).
+You must also provide  the location of a reference genome, the genome version and paths to input and output folders.

 Before running the pipeline, you will need to configure your executables.
-The assumption here is that you will be using guix; if you are working from the MDC in Berlin then everything is already setup for this purpose --otherwise, you may have to adapt the following steps to your system.
+The pipeline was initially built using guix, and if you are working from the MDC in Berlin, then everything is already setup for this purpose --otherwise, adapting the manifest .scm file to a requirements file will be necessary (please get in touch if you require assistance with this.)

-Navigate to the repository's subfolder `dev/guix` and create your environment from the manifest file that is provided using the following command:
+Assuming you are using guix, navigate to the repository's subfolder `dev/guix` and create your environment from the manifest file that is provided using the following command:

 `{guix} package -p $PWD/.guix-profile -m manifest.scm`